Private Investment in Finnish Projects

 It is not required but common to supplement the sale and purchase agreement with separate transfer deeds for certain types of assets such as shares, real property, licenses, and certain contract relations.
 This is motivated by various practical considerations, not the least of which being that certain transfers need to be filed to tax authorities or public registers and thus become publicly available.
 Adding separate transfer deeds prevents commercial details from leaking to the general public.

 Liability and Diligence in M&A Transactions

-As in other jurisdictions, the typical project sale and purchase agreement under Finnish law includes detailed provisions on the seller’s liability, including warranties and the provisions on the extent and limitations of liability in case of non-fulfilment of warranties.
+As in other jurisdictions, the typical project sale and purchase agreement under Finnish law includes detailed provisions on the seller’s liability, including representations and warranties and provisions concerning extent and limitations of liability in case of non-fulfilment of warranties.

 It is good to be aware of the fact that the Finnish legal system is inclined to disregard even explicit contract wording on liability issues if a court finds that the wording does not in substance correlate with the facts.
 Neither party can rely on contract clauses relieving them from their own diligence.

 For the seller, it is common to limit all liability to the warranties explicitly stated in the contract.
 However, if the court (or the arbitral tribunal) finds that known facts of relevance have not been adequately disclosed, it may disregard the limitation of liability.
 Hence, the seller’s risk control requires that the seller themselves assesses the facts that need to be disclosed in a process that is commonly called a seller due diligence.
 Needless to say, the seller must also make sure that the warranties actually given are fulfilled.